mattpitkin/lancstro/README.md

 [Github](https://github.com/)/[Gitlab](https://about.gitlab.com/)/[bitbucket](https://bitbucket.org/product/)
 or similar.
 On Github you can have public or private repositories.

-If using Github, it is best to start the project by creating new repository there first and then cloning that repository to you machine before then adding in your code.
+If using Github, it is best to start the project by creating new repository there first, then cloning that repository to you machine before then adding in your code.
 When creating a Github repository (I might use "_repo_" for short later) you can initialise it with a [license file](#the-license-file) and a [README file](#the-readmemd-file).